 Located in the northern section of the city, this cafe is not exactly walking distance from the center of town.
 However, with a free parking lot for customers just off Lemon Street to top it off, this cafe is worth a trip of its own.

 Take one step inside Cafe di Vetro and the glass tables, bright red stools, and second-story loft will make you wonder if you have been transported to Philadelphia or New York City.
 This coffee shop is one of the lesser known in downtown Lancaster, with an older and more business-like customer base.

 Cafe di Vetro’s menu includes signature beverages that tap into their desire to be an “Italian cafe and bistro.”
 Also, while many cafes offer comically large baked goods, I can personally vouch for the cafe’s huge chocolate muffins.
 From the bar stools offering the perfect people-watching perch to the collection of couches on the second floor, there’s not a bad seat in Cafe di Vetro’s house.

 For more information on this big city cafe, go to Cafe di Vetro’s website.

 Cafe di Vetro address: 400 N. Prince Street, Lancaster, PA 17603

 Looking for other places to visit in the city?
-Check out our guide to the best art galleries in downtown Lancaster.
+Check out our guide to the best art galleries in downtown Lancaster and our favorite Lancaster breweries.
 If you don’t mind driving a bit, Little Amps Coffee in Lancaster is another fantastic coffee shop worth visiting.